sktime/enhancement-proposals/steps/27_BasePkg/step.md

     model_ckpt_kwargs={"monitor": "train_loss_epoch"}, # for ModelCheckpoint
     )
     ```
-    Here we have passed nothing to `exclude`, but as we have no `scalers` to save (see `datamodule_cfg`), only the model checkpoints would be saved and logged in `artifacts.json`.
+    Here we have passed nothing to `exclude`, but as we have no `scalers` to save (see `datamodule_cfg`), only the model checkpoints would be saved and logged in `artifacts.yaml`.
     The output would look like this:
     ```terminaloutput
     INFO: The model checkpoints are saved in checkpoints/model_ckpt/
-    INFO: All the artifacts saved are logged in checkpoints/artifacts.json
+    INFO: All the artifacts saved are logged in checkpoints/artifacts.yaml
-    INFO: All the artifacts saved are logged in checkpoints/artifacts.json
+    INFO: All the artifacts saved are logged in checkpoints/artifacts.yaml
     ```
-    And `artifacts.json` would look like this:
+    And `artifacts.yaml` would look like this:
-    ```json
-    {
-    "artifacts": {
+    ```yaml
+    artifacts:
-        "best_model" : "checkpoints/model_ckpt/best_model.ckpt",
+        best_model : "checkpoints/model_ckpt/best_model.ckpt",
-        "model_cfg" : "checkpoints/configs/model_cfg.pkl",
+        model_cfg : "checkpoints/configs/model_cfg.pkl",
-        "datamodule_cfg" : "checkpoints/configs/datamodule_cfg.pkl",
+        datamodule_cfg : "checkpoints/configs/datamodule_cfg.pkl",
-        "trainer_cfg" : "checkpoints/configs/trainer_cfg.pkl",
+        trainer_cfg : "checkpoints/configs/trainer_cfg.pkl",
-        "datamodule_metadata" : "checkpoints/metadata/datamodule_metadata.pkl"
+        datamodule_metadata : "checkpoints/metadata/datamodule_metadata.pkl"
-      }
-    }
     ```
 2. Scalers were passed to data module, and nothing was passed to `exclude`:
     - using `fit`